nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/README.md

 - HashiCorp's Terraform & Packer
 - Ansible, Chef, Puppet, Salt Stack, and others

 This hack is focused on using Bicep to implement your IaC.
 It does not mean this is the only way to implement IaC, it's just one of many ways.
-If you want to learn how to do IaC in Azure with other technologies, try one of our other IaC hacks for [ARM Templates & PowerShell DSC](../011-InfraAsCode-ARM-DSC), [Terraform](../012-InfraAsCode-Terraform/) or [Ansible](../013-InfraAsCode-Ansible).

 ## Learning Objectives